HRR22-Lyra/git-it-together/PRESS_RELEASE.md

   > Software developers interested in managing their Git Hub projects in an AGILE/SCRUM-friendly environment.

 ## Summary ##
   > Git It Together allows developers to add Git Hub repositories to a central location as a reference point for all the developers working on that project.
-Within the project view, you will find a quick synopsis of the project -- the "vision", a deliverables section wherein the current sprint, backlog, icebox, and completed sprints are located, and a resources section containing resources found while working on that project that are relevant and helpful to the completion of the project.
+Within the project view, you will find a quick synopsis of the project -- the "vision", a deliverables section wherein the current sprint, backlog, icebox, and completed sprints are located, a resources section containing resources found while working on that project that are relevant and helpful to the completion of the project, and a chat section featuring appear.in and a live messenger with data-persistence.

 ## Problem ##
   > The current problem with project development is managing the project.
 One team might use an instant messaging system, Git Hub, AGILE/SCRUM task board, and browser bookmarks to complete a project but that leaves 15 tabs open in the browser and four open applications.